portableant/museologi.st/blog/2018-10-22-avoiding-vendor-lock-in-at-the-fitzwilliam-museum.md

 section: blog
 slug: /blog/avoiding-vendor-lock-in-at-the-fitzwilliam-museum/
 tags:
-  - foss
+  - Foss
-  - opensource
+  - Opensource
-  - productivity
+  - Productivity
 ---
 Last week at the Museum Computer Group's conference at the National Gallery, the great Jon Pratty, gave a talk entitled "[Doing us the Power of Good?
 Ethics, sustainability, and continuing GLAM reliance on Google and Facebook](https://www.slideshare.net/museumscomputergroup/doing-us-the-power-of-good-ethics-sustainability-and-continuing-glam-reliance-on-google-and-facebook?ref=http://www.museumscomputergroup.org.uk/events/museumstech2018/)".
 This can be seen on the [MCG report](http://www.museumscomputergroup.org.uk/events/museumstech2018/) on that conference alongside all of the other high quality pieces that were presented on that day.